Warning, borrowing money also costs money.

 The primary matrimonial regime

-This regime is provided for by law in the Civil Code and applies automatically and imperatively to all married couples in Belgium.
+This regime is provided by law in the Civil Code and applies automatically and imperatively to all married couples in Belgium.
 It is therefore impossible to deviate from it.
-The primary regime essentially aims to define the rights and duties of spouses between themselves as well as to ensure the protection of the family’s main home.
+The primary regime mainly aims to define the rights and duties of the spouses between themselves and to ensure the protection of the family’s main residence.

 The secondary matrimonial regime

-This regime organizes the relationships between spouses and third parties, particularly from the point of view of financial commitments.
+This regime organizes the relations between spouses and third parties, particularly from a financial commitments perspective.
 We distinguish between the legal regime and the conventional regime.

 The legal regime is the community regime.
-In this regime, the spouses remain the sole owners of the property and assets that they owned before their marriage.
-On the other hand, all property acquired during the marriage is presumed to be common unless the spouses declare otherwise.
-Likewise, goods received by inheritance remain owned as well as those made by declaration of re-employment following the sale of own property.
-In the absence of a secondary matrimonial regime chosen by the spouses during a marriage contract, it is this regime which will automatically apply to the spouses.
+In this regime, spouses remain the sole owners of the assets and possessions they owned before their marriage.
+However, all assets acquired during the marriage are presumed to be common unless declared otherwise by the spouses.
+Similarly, assets received by inheritance remain personal, as do those made by reinvestment declaration following the sale of a personal asset.
+In the absence of a secondary matrimonial regime chosen by the spouses in a marriage contract, this regime will automatically apply to the spouses.

-The spouses also have the possibility of deviating from this legal regime by adapting another form of secondary matrimonial regime during their marriage contract: example: the regime of separation of property or the regime of community reduced to acquets.
+Spouses also have the option to deviate from this legal regime by adopting another form of secondary matrimonial regime in their marriage contract: for example, the separation of property regime or the community reduced to acquests regime.

 The application of matrimonial regimes to consumer credit